ritua2/sequencing/README.md

         out.write(f'{p[0]}\t{p[1]}\tgene\t{p[3]}\t{p[4]}\t.\t{p[6]}\t.\tgene_id \"{m.group(1)}\";\n')
 "
 ```

 Or

 Use the convert_gff3_to_gtk.py code and run it as below.
 For the sample dataset, check the link in the the data folder of this repo and download RNA-Seq_Sample_Files.
 From inside the RNA-Seq_Sample_Files folder, run the following command (assuming that *.py file is in the folder one level up) to convert the *.gff3.gz file into a *.gtf file.

+**Assumes:** Python 3 is available; *.gff3.gz is an Ensembl-style GFF3 (this converter is not a general-purpose GFF3 parser — other GFF3 flavors may use different attribute conventions).
+Skip this step entirely if you already have a GTF.

 ```
 python3 ../convert_gff3_to_gtf.py Saccharomyces_cerevisiae.R64-1-1.59.gff3.gz yeast.gtf